makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** Here's a slightly different hydraulic analogy than the water plumbing system one described above.
 Here, we have a water tank filled with water with a hole at the bottom: as the water level increases, the pressure (voltage) on the water at the bottom of the tank also increases, which commensurately increases the amount of water flowing out of the hole.
 If we increase the hole size (decreasing resistance), more water (current) will flow.
 The water diagram based on an illustration in [Platt's *Make: Electronics* book](https://learning.oreilly.com/library/view/make-electronics-2nd/9781680450255/).
 {: .fs-1 }

+Let's dive into each of these concepts more deeply, starting with current.

 ## What is current?

 ![An animated gif showing current flowing in a simple circuit out of the positive terminal of a 9V battery through an LED and resistor and then back to the negative terminal of the 9V battery](assets/gifs/CurrentFlow_EngineeringMindset.gif)
-**Figure.** *Current* is the flow of charged particles—in this case, electrons—through a conductor.
+**Figure.** **[Current](https://en.wikipedia.org/wiki/Electric_current)** is the flow of charged particles—in this case, electrons—through a conductor.
 In the animation above, we are illustrating "electron flow" as a dotted green line, which flows from the negative terminal of the 9V battery, through an LED and resistor, and then back to the 9V battery to its positive terminal.
 Note that this is actually opposite from *conventional current* flow, but we'll get to that below.
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o).
 {: .fs-1 }

 *Current* is the flow of charged particles through a conductor.
 In digital circuits, these charged particles are *electrons* (negatively charged particles) propelled by an electromotive force (voltage) to move from "high pressure" to "low pressure" in a circuit.

 Electric current is similar to water current moving through a pipe.
+Just like with water where we can guide water flow through various pipe configurations and harness its kinetic energy (*e.g.,* by spinning a turbine), so too can we use wires to guide the flow of electrons and use it to power lamps, turn motors, *etc.*

 To measure the flow of water, we could count the number of water molecules flowing past a given cross-section of pipe in time $$t$$.
 Similarly, we can measure electric current by "counting" the number of charges flowing through a wire.
 Indeed, electric current $$I$$ is defined as the amount of charge $$Q$$ moving through a point in time $$t$$:

 $$I = \frac{\Delta{Q}}{\Delta{t}}$$

 A [couloumb (C)](https://en.wikipedia.org/wiki/Coulomb) is the SI unit for *electric charge* and is approximately 6,240,000,000,000,000,000 electrons (6.24 quintillion!).
 Using scientific notation is much cleaner: $$6.24 × 10^{18}$$ electrons.

-Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A):
+Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "*Hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second!*"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A), which is simply equal to 1 coloumb per second:

 $$1 A = 1 C / s$$

-Though you'll never need to do this when prototyping circuits, you could, of course, use these formulations to calculate the number of electrons passing through a cross-section of wire over time $$t$$.
-For example, in the image below, we calculate how many electrons pass a given point in 3s if a conductor is carrying 2A of current (Answer: $$6C$$ or $$3.74 × 10^{19}$$ electrons).
+Though you'll not need to do this when prototyping circuits, you could, of course, use these formulations to calculate the number of electrons passing through a cross-section of wire over time $$t$$.
+We do so below in the image simply for illustrative purposes: How many electrons pass a given point in 3s if a conductor is carrying 2A of current?
+Answer: $$6C$ (6 coloumbs) or $$3.74 × 10^{19}$$ electrons.

 ![An illustrative diagram showing how electrons flow through a conductor and how to calculate how many electrons pass through a point using I = change in Q divided by change in t](assets/images/ElectricCurrentDefinitionAndDiagram_ScherzAndMonk4thEditionpng.png)
 Using the formulas above, we can calculate the amount of electrons that pass through a cross-section of wire in three seconds if the wire is carrying 2A of current.
 Image from [Chapter 2](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) of Scherz and Monk's *Practical Electronics for Inventors* .